gruntwork-io/docs/_docs-sources/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual_steps.md

 ## 5. Subscribe to `BenchmarkAlarmTopic` Alarms

-The Config alerts and CloudWatch Metric Alarms all go to the SNS topic `BenchmarkAlarmTopic`.
+The AWS Config alerts and CloudWatch Metric Alarms all go to the SNS topic `BenchmarkAlarmTopic`.
 Unfortunately, there is no way to automate subscribing to the SNS topic as each of the steps require validating the delivery target.
 For each deployed account, follow the steps outlined in the [AWS docs](https://docs.aws.amazon.com/sns/latest/dg/sns-user-notifications.html) to be notified by Email, Phone, or SMS for each of the alerts.